About the electoral register

 If you want to check if you are already on the register, you will need to contact us.

 We have to supply copies of the full electoral register to credit reference agencies.
+This means they will see your details, even if you have opted out of the open register.

 Credit reference agencies use the electoral register to help calculate your credit score and decide if you should get credit.